robertocapuano/CandyBAS/README.md

 - &#x263B; face
 - &#x263A; reverse face

-Player swaps candies to try to align them, if a move doesn't align 3 or more shapes they return to previous position and points are resetted.
+Player swaps candies to try to align them, if a move doesn't align 3 or more shapes they return to previous position and points are decremented.

 # Controls
 Cursor movement is like over a chessboard: at any moment only two candies are adajcent to the cursor, swap acts on these ones.